Moduli Spaces of Filtered G-local Systems on Curves: Introduction

 \subsection{Applications and Remarks}

-Generally speaking, Theorem \ref{thm_tame_Betti_lc_intro} gives the existence of the moduli space of degree zero filtered local systems.
-By a similar technique as Simpson's in \cite{Sim94a,Sim94b}, one can see that the tame NAHC on noncompact curves given in \cite[Theorem, p.
+Yamakawa constructed the moduli space of filtered local systems on $\mathbb{P}^1$ when $G={\rm GL}_n(\mathbb{C})$ \cite{Yam08}.
+Compared to his work, Theorem \ref{thm_tame_Betti_lc_intro} is more general, which gives the existence of the moduli space of degree zero filtered local systems on arbitrary algebraic curves.
+By a similar technique as Simpson did in \cite{Sim94a,Sim94b}, one can see that the tame NAHC on noncompact curves given in \cite[Theorem, p.
 718]{Sim90} also holds at the level of moduli spaces.
 The same argument holds for the Betti moduli space in the tame NAHC for principal bundles on noncompact curves \cite{HKSZ22} with respect to Theorem \ref{thm_tame_Betti_lc_G}.
 Since the result for principal bundles contains Simpson's result as a special case, we only give the construction of the Betti moduli spaces for principal bundles appearing in the statement of the tame NAHC for principal bundles in \S\ref{sect_Betti_moduli} (see Theorem \ref{thm_HKSZ1.1} or \cite[Theorem 1.1]{HKSZ22}).